-Broadly, contributions required to be made by employers in respect of new benefits earned by members (the primary contribution rate) have increased as future expected investment returns have fallen.
+Broadly, contributions required to be made by employers in respect of new benefits earned by members (the Primary Rate) have increased as future expected investment returns have fallen.
 Changes to employer contributions targeted to fund the deficit have been variable across employers.